salcedoe/MtMdocs/docs/volumeProcessing/loadingMedicalDatasets.md

 3D Slicer files usually end with the `.nrrd` extension (1).
 You can load these files into MATLAB as a `medicalVolume`.
 In this example, we load the [CT Angiogram dataset](../slicer/CTACardioSegment.md) found in the `unit3/CTACardio` folder.
 { .annotate }

 1. That's right.
-Its a "NERD" file.
+It's a "NERD" file.
 Read all about it in the [3D Slicer documentation](https://slicer.readthedocs.io/en/latest/user_guide/data_loading_and_saving.html#supported-data-formats).

 ```matlab linenums="1" title="Load Slicer Intensity Volume"
 mmSetUnitDataFolder(3); % change folder to the Unit 3 Data Folder